 wife's visual appeal!
 That's something Lois previously would've considered unattainable and

 by divine hands.
-At 6'2", his stature was ideal.
-And his broad shouldered, muscular physique
+At six feet two inches tall, his stature was ideal.
+And his broad

-was sculpted like a Roman gladiator.
-However, in place of a sword and
+shouldered, muscular physique was sculpted like a Roman gladiator.
+However, in place of a

 unsightly visage.
 He had to keep starting over.
 Many sheets were ripped out of the pad,

 tossed in, or near, the trash can, which was twelve feet away in the

 corner of the room.
 The ones he missed kept accumulating on the floor.

 something nearing enough of a resemblence to 'work with' was achieved.

 That preliminary rough sketch certainly would have been flattering to the monstrosity had

 instructed Lawrence to fatten up the cheeks.
 They spent about